Floyd Mayweather will box YouTuber Logan Paul. Here's how you can watch - KION546

 Retired boxing champion Floyd Mayweather Jr. will return to the ring in a “super exhibition” against YouTuber Logan Paul at the Hard Rock Stadium in Miami, Florida.

-The pay-per-view event, which includes four fights, is scheduled start Sunday, June 6 at 8 p.m.
-EST, according to the event’s website.
-The event was originaly scheduled for February but was postponed due to the coronavirus pandemic.
+The pay-per-view event, which includes four fights, is scheduled to start Sunday, June 6 at 8 p.m.
+ET, according to the event’s website.
+The event was originally scheduled for February but was postponed due to the coronavirus pandemic.

 The bout will be available on Showtime or Fanmio, with general tickets available for $49.99.